mulle-nat-stash/mulle-bootstrap/dox/settings/types/SETTING_TYPES.md

 ![Fetch Setting](fetch-search.svg)

-If nothing is found, a built in default is used.
+If nothing is found, a built-in default is used.

 ### 3. Build Settings